Aug. 20: Hall of Fame defenseman Shore has contract purchased by Bruins

 Shore becomes the cornerstone of the Bruins, helping them win the Cup in 1929 and 1939.
 He's the first player to win the Hart Trophy as the League's most valuable player four times and is named an NHL First-Team All-Star seven times.
 Shore plays all but the final 10 games of his NHL career with the Bruins before retiring after the 1939-40 season, is elected to the Hockey Hall of Fame in 1947 and is named to the 100 Greatest NHL Players in 2017.

 Video: Eddie Shore was Bruins' first great defenseman

 1982: The New Jersey Devils, preparing for their NHL debut after moving from Colorado, name forward Don Lever as their first captain.
 Lever scores the first goal in Devils history on Oct.
 5, 1982, finishes second in goals (23) and points (53) in 1982-83 and plays three seasons with New Jersey before being traded to the Buffalo Sabres on Sept.
 9, 1985.

 2001: Nine years after the New York Rangers think they've acquired Eric Lindros, they finally get him -- in a trade with the Philadelphia Flyers.
-Philadelphia acquires his rights in a trade with the Quebec Nordiques in June 1992 that follows an arbitrator's ruling in their favor after each team thinks it has a deal.
+Philadelphia acquires his rights in a trade with the Quebec Nordiques in June 1992 that follows an arbitrator's ruling in their favor after the Flyers and Rangers each think they have a deal.
 After missing all of the 2000-01 season following a concussion and a contract dispute with the Flyers, Lindros finishes with 73 points (37 goals, 36 assists) in his first season in New York.
 He spends three seasons with the Rangers and one each with the Toronto Maple Leafs and Dallas Stars before retiring after the 2006-07 season.
-Lindros is elected to the Hockey Hall of Fame in 2016.
+Lindros is inducted into the Hall of Fame in 2016.